 The entire process takes an extra 10 days and as a result increases the end cost of the product, but ultimately invests in a much more sustainable means of production for the long term.
 This is an essential consideration given that silk production is the primary income of almost everybody in the village.

 Finders and Makers sources it’s silk scarves from the Assam region, in the north eastern part of India.
 Here weaving silk is so engrained in the culture, every home has a loom in its verandah.
-(Learn more about the village here: https://www.findersandmakers.com/blog/so-how-different-is-sourcing-off-the-beaten-track)
+(Learn more about the village here: So how different is sourcing off the beaten track)